WilsonBillkia/bane/README.md

 BaNE manages environments using the ansible.builtin.lineinfile module to apply configuration to the /etc/environment file.

-To apply your environment variables for ETH_URL etc on the hosts, check out the example settings in link.yml for PATH and GOBIN etc for basic usage of the module.
+To apply your environment variables for ETH_URL etc on the hosts, check out the settings in roles/sergey/tasks/main.yml for PATH and GOBIN etc for basic usage of the module.

 ### Step 2 - Setup the Network
  (After this the order of the remaining steps doesn't matter.)